The Role of a Client-Side Project Manager & Why ERP Projects Need One

 An ERP system, like Infor CloudSuite, plays a fundamental role in helping organizations manage their various core business processes with the support of specific applications for finance, supply chain, human capital management, inventory, workforce management, and more.

-Implementing a new system, whether it be a handful of functional applications, or a net-new migration, is a complex process that you’ll need to dedicate several months to over a year to complete.
+Migrating to a cloud system, whether it be a handful of functional applications, or a net-new migration, is a complex process that you’ll need to dedicate several months to over a year to complete.

 It follows that a project of this scale requires the participation of many stakeholders, with each having different responsibilities.
 Let’s take a quick look at the roles involved.